somebox/14-segment-terminal/README.md

 ![Alt text](docs/32x6-full-module.jpeg)

-Adafruit offers [a board that drives four digits](https://www.adafruit.com/product/1911), based on the HT16K33 LED driver chip, which is now discontinued.
+Adafruit offers [a board that drives four digits](https://www.adafruit.com/product/1911), based on the HT16K33 LED driver chip, which is quite old and now discontinued.
+It also doesn't support a lot of addresses with I2C.

-I wanted to drive a LOT more digits, and ended up using the IS31FL3737 LED driver around a custom PCB.
+I wanted to drive a LOT more digits, and ended up using the more modern IS31FL3737 LED driver around a custom PCB.
+It supports individual segment dimming and many more I2C ddresses.

 I am using an ESP32 to develop this ongoing project with the eventual goal to build a massive 80x24 terminal using these LED modules (around 1 meter wide).

-Using I2C, there can be 16 boards.
-This allows for example a 48x4 line display sign.

-There's no clear standard for how 16-segment digits are wired.
-The LED driver supports 16 common cathode lines.
+There's no clear standard for how 14-segment digits are wired.
+The LED driver supports 16 common cathode lines and 12 sinks.
-The 5321AS 0.54" 2-digit module is what this project is based around, which are usually available on AliExpress for around $0.40 each.
+This project is based around the 5321AS 0.54" 2-digit 14-seg module, which is usually available on AliExpress for less than $0.40 per component.
+It has 18 pins in total with decimal places.

 ![Alt text](docs/display-parts.jpg)